Cgameworld/FirstPersonCameraContinued/README.md

 This mod is a continuation of the First Person Camera mod by optimus-code (H3llb0und) with new features.

+# Download

+Download the mod here on PDXmods: https://mods.paradoxplaza.com/mods/79237/Windows

 # How To Use

-To enter first person mode click on the video camera icon near the upper right hand corner or press Alt+F on your keyboard
+To enter first person mode, click on the video camera icon near the upper right hand corner or press Alt+F on your keyboard

 To move around use WASD, use SHIFT to walk faster and R/F keys to increase/decrease the camera height

-To enter follow mode, right click on an object in free camera first person mode
+To enter follow mode, right click on an object in free camera first person mode or click on the video camera button in the info panel for the object

 To shift the camera forwards or backwards in follow mode press the UP ARROW and DOWN ARROW keys